 Authoring and managing solutions

-To create a model, you use SQL Server Data Tools, choosing either a Tabular or Multidimensional and Data Mining project template.
+To create a model and deploy it to a server, you use SQL Server Data Tools, choosing either a Tabular or Multidimensional and Data Mining project template.
 The project template contains folders for all of the objects needed in a model.
-Wizards help create many of the basic elements, such as data sources, data source views, dimensions, cubes, and roles.
+Wizards and designers help you create many of the basic elements such as connecting to data sources, relationships, measures, and roles.
 Once your model database is deployed to a server, you use SQL Server Management Studio (SSMS) to configure data processing, monitor, and manage your server and databases.
-To learn more, see Tools and applications used in Analysis Services)
+To learn more, see Tools and applications used in Analysis Services.

 Documentation by area